• Skip to primary navigation

 • Milk: Whole milk helps give our rolls a soft crumb and the golden crust.
 You could substitute with water in equal measure if you prefer, though would likely result in a tougher finished crumb due to the lack of fat that is given to our dough from the milk.

-• Egg: Adding moisture and binding the dough together, the egg helps with rising as they act as a leavening agent as well as giving our rolls that nice light crumb thanks to the fat from the yolk.
+• Egg: Adding moisture and binding the dough together, the egg helps with rising as acting as a leavening agent as well as giving our rolls that nice light crumb thanks to the fat from the yolk.

 • Salt: Sea or kosher salt balances out the sweetness in our rolls and the sprinkle on top after brushing the butter mixture over as this is what really gives these rolls their savoriness that is perfect to accompany any dinner.